OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow.md

 The initial triage from the previous steps will have connected the issue with one or more persons on the development team, using the GitHub issues ***assignees***.
-However, actually working on the issue will occur spanning "immediate action" through "after some wait period" through "good idea but no idea when we can get to this".
+However, actually working on the issue may occur immediately or after some period of time.
 A wait period may be due to lack of funding or human resources, because other issues need to be addressed first, or other reasons.